ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup.md

 <a name="cocoapods" />
 ### 3.1 CocoaPods

-We support installing the iOS Tracker via CocoaPods since it's the easiest way to install the tracker.
+We support installing the Objective-C Tracker via CocoaPods since it's the easiest way to install the tracker.
 Doing so is simple:

 1. Install CocoaPods using `gem install cocoapods`
 2. Create the file `Podfile` in the root of your XCode project directory, if you don't have one already